 NB: Many smaller shops and restaurants do not open on Mondays, and pretty much all shops, including department stores, are closed on Sundays.

-Editor’s note: For an easy, portable do-it-yourself tour, download our walk-and-shop-the-Marais e-tour.
+Editor’s note: For an easy, portable do-it-yourself trip, download our walk-and-shop-the-Marais e-trip.

 Milla Msa grew up in London and found her way to Paris in 2009 by way of New York and Tokyo.
 Constantly mesmerized by the beauty of this amazing city, Milla often finds herself wandering “aimlessly” only to arrive on the beauty floor of Galeries Lafayette… Milla spends her time keeping up-to-date with the Paris fashion world, baking and trying to navigate the beautiful, heel-hating cobblestones, which she chronicles in her lifestyle blog notjustanothermilla.com.